-- Some materials can count in more than one category.
-For example, interlocking materials can also be considered a manipulative.
-When this happens, the materials will be counted in the category where needed but can only be counted once. - Some materials may work for more than one age group.
-For example, Mr. Potato Head may be appropriate for both toddlers and preschoolers, and Legos and magnetic tiles are appropriate for both preschoolers and school-age children. - When using small toys or art materials, check for size and potential choking hazards before use with young children.
+- Some materials may work for more than one age group.
+For example, Potato Head toys may be appropriate for both toddlers and preschoolers, and Legos and magnetic tiles are appropriate for both preschoolers and school-age children. - When using small toys, check for size and potential choking hazards before use with young children.

-Interlocking Materials
+Interlocking Building Materials